Nufeen/suspicious-sierra/README.md

 Obviously this framework is something to do with Apple's Game Centre, which I've only previously come across on iOS.
 What is it now doing on OSX, given that there seems to be no GUI 'front-end' for it?
 And how the **** do I disable it?

 https://discussions.apple.com/message/23567732

 https://apple.stackexchange.com/questions/223331/how-to-disable-game-center-process-gamed-on-os-x-10-11-el-capitan

-_Obviously to be blocked or turned off if you don't use Game Center_
+_Definitely to be blocked or turned off if you don't use Game Center_

 ## `geod.xpc`